blindauer/DelveBuddy/README.md

 # DelveBuddy

 **DelveBuddy** is a World of Warcraft addon for tracking weekly delve activities and rewards on a per-character basis.
+It's a Data Broker addon, so if you have a data broker display addon (like Titan Panel, ChocolateBar, or Bazooka), you can add it there, and hover over it to see your data in tooltips.
+There's also a minimap icon to display that info.

 ## Features